Melanin08/da6401_assignment_2/README.md

 - Dice Score

 Observation:
-Pixel Accuracy is misleading due to background dominance, while Dice Score provides a better evaluation of segmentation performance.
+Pixel Accuracy can be misleading due to background dominance, while Dice Score gives a better evaluation.

 ---